-Also, other platforms are introducing innovative features at a much faster rate than Facebook, capturing the attention of younger users.
+Also, other platforms are introducing innovative features at a much faster rate than Facebook, capturing the attention of young users.

 Instagram: Clinging to Its Youth

 Instagram is incredibly popular with Millennials, and this may be where a lot of the cohort who dropped Facebook ended up.
-70% of Instagram’s more than 800 million active accounts are made up of under 35’s.
-Here’s the age breakdown of Instagram users worldwide:
+There are over 1 billion monthly active users on this platform and the bulk of them are under 35 years old.

-Instagram currently has a comfortable hold on the younger generation of adults, with its usage doubling between 2016 and 2018.
+Instagram currently has a comfortable hold on the younger generation of adults.
 It was a savvy move by Facebook to purchase its competitor back in 2012, essentially clinging on to the young generation rapidly abandoning their platform.

 Twitter: Striking a Balance

-Twitter is the second most popular social media site in the UK after Facebook, receiving 60% of the UK’s internet audience.
-Over 500 million Tweets are sent out each day, and almost two-thirds of Twitter users in the UK are under the age of 34.
+Twitter is the third most popular social media site in the UK after Facebook and Instagram, with 16.7 million active users.
+500 million Tweets are sent out each day worldwide and almost two thirds of Twitter users in the UK are under the age of 34.

-Twitter users worldwide by age, as of April 2019:
+Here’s a breakdown of Twitter users worldwide by age, as of January 2020:

 - Age 18 to 24 – 24%

-Like Instagram, Twitter mainly maintains a younger audience in the UK, but in the US, Twitter users are distributed more evenly across the different age demographics, with 21% of Twitter users in the US in 2018 belonging to the 55 to 64 age bracket, the same percentage as the 25 to 34 age bracket.
+Like Instagram, Twitter mainly maintains a younger audience in the UK but, in the US, Twitter users are distributed more evenly across the different age demographics, with people aged between 13 and 17 years old accounting for 32% of users and over 50s accounting for 24% of users.

 - Age 13 to 17 – 69%